ares-emulator/ares/README.md

 **ares** is a multi-system emulator that began development on October 14th, 2004.
 It is a descendant of [higan](https://github.com/higan-emu/higan) and [bsnes](https://github.com/bsnes-emu/bsnes/), and focuses on accuracy and preservation.

+It's worth noting that ares takes some uncommon design approaches that essentially trade speed for code clarity.
+We avoid state machines and bitmasks (when possible).
+Most cores end up being half the amount of code, but slower.
+The code is clearer and less spaghettified, though, especially for systems with lots of processors.
+C bitfields being non-portable incurs a speedhit.
+Windows also has a speedhit over Linux due to its ABI needing more instructions to switch contexts.

 Official Releases
 -----------------